Use this Maple, Ginger, and Garlic Marinade on wings, or cauliflower florets, and everyone is pleased!

 Most of my family loves wings, some love them spicy, some love them mild, and some don’t eat meat at all but love the spicy flavors!

-Since everyone does not eat meat, there is no one-shop recipe.
+Since everyone does not eat meat, there is not a one-shop recipe.
 But the marinade can be used for both purposes, so if you are having a lot of folks over, double the batch and make one with chicken and one with cauliflower.

 Ingredients: This is a fast marinade to put together, just have your list ready and mix all the ingredients together in one bowl, or the food processor, even easier.
 If you want the wings hot, add 1/2 tsp. of cayenne pepper to the marinade.
 This recipe doesn’t need a dipping sauce, but if you make them hot you might want to add a creamy side sauce to cool the heat.